Java Basic Syntax

 3. Case Sensitivity

 Java is a case-sensitive language, which means that the identifiers AB, Ab, aB, and ab are different in Java.

 System.out.println("Alice"); // valid syntax system.out.println("Alice"); // invalid syntax

 4. Class Names

 i.
 The first letter of the class should be in Uppercase (lowercase is allowed, but not discouraged).

 ii.
-If several words are used to form a name of the class, each inner word’s first letter should be in Uppercase.
+If several words are used to form the name of the class, each inner word’s first letter should be in Uppercase.
 Underscores are allowed, but not recommended.
 Also allowed are numbers and currency symbols, although the latter are also discouraged because the are used for a special purpose (for inner and anonymous classes).